 Conclusion – How Much Is a Yacht?

-Russian businessman, Roman Abramovich, paid an estimated €340 million (about USD $400 million) for his 533-foot super-yacht, the Eclipse.
-The annual operating cost of the Eclipse is about USD $60 million.
-This is at the extreme upper end of cost for a yacht.
+Russian businessman, Roman Abramovich, paid an estimated €340 million (about $400 million) for his 533-foot super-yacht, the Eclipse.
+The annual operating cost of the Eclipse is about $60 million.
+This is at the extreme upper end of the cost of a yacht.
 But what about the average cost?
 How much does a yacht cost to own on average?

 Based on current sales data, on average, a typical yacht would cost approximately $8.4 million.
 The cost of owning a yacht is another matter.
 To maintain a 60-foot yacht that costs $1 million, you would be spending $100,000 per year.